Change-Point Detection in Dynamic Networks with Missing Links: Change-point detection problem

 \begin{remark} Note that using Lemma \ref{lem:Hadamard_LB2} we can improve \eqref{def_K_n} and replace $r=\mathrm{rank} (\Pi\odot \Theta)$ by

-That is, we can modify the diagonal of $\Pi\odot \Theta$ to get a matrix of a smaller rank as, for example, in the case when bo th $\Pi$ and $\Theta$ have a community structure. \end{remark} As an example, let us consider a network with two communities and missing communication.
+That is, we can modify the diagonal of $\Pi\odot \Theta$ to get a matrix of a smaller rank as, for example, in the case when bo th $\Pi$ and $\Theta$ have a community structure. \end{remark}

+{\bf Example.} Let us consider a network with two communities and missing communication.
 We have two communities with $k$ and $n-k$ nodes such that the links between the members of each community are fully observed.
 However, the links between the members of two different communities can be missing and are observed with the rate $p_n$.
 Then, after a suitable permutation, $\Pi$ has the following block structure: $\Pi_{ij}=1$ if $1\le i,j\le k$ and $k+1\le i,j\le n$; otherwise $\Pi_{ij}=p_n$.
-Assuming that at most $s$ nodes change their connection patterns and using $\mathrm{rank}(\Pi\odot \Delta\Theta)\le \mathrm{rank}(\Pi)\mathrm{rank}(\Delta\Theta)$, we get that $r\leq 2s$ and

-On the other hand, if the whole community changes its connection pattern, we may assume that $\Delta \Theta$ follows the Stochastic Block Model.
-In this model nodes are classified into $K$ communities.
-For any node $i$, denote by $c(i)$ its community assignment.
-Then, the probability that an edge connects two nodes only depends on their community assignments:

-In \eqref{eq:SBM}, $\bQ$ denotes a $K\times K$ symmetric matrix of connection probabilities between communities and let $n_i$ be the size of the $i$th community.
-Denote by $\Delta \bQ=\left (\Delta \bQ_{ij}\right )$ matrix containing the differences between the probabilities of connection before and after the change.
-Then, $\Delta\Theta$ can be written as the sum of a matrix of rank at most $K$ and a diagonal matrix $D$ with the elements $-\Delta\bQ_{ii}$ on the diagonal.
-If $\Pi$ and $\Theta$ have different community structure, then using Lemma \ref{lem:Hadamard_LB2}, we get that